Omidgholi/Gym_Analysis/README.txt

-For a in-depth description and usage instructions please look at REPORT.txt in documentation folder
+For an in-depth description and usage instructions please look at REPORT.txt in documentation folder

 ---USAGE---
 In terminal: pip3 install numpy==1.23.5